Guide To Using FSC Trademarks On Your Packaging

 How to correctly use FSC logos, labels, and trademarks on your corrugated boxes

-By working with an FSC® (Forest Stewardship Council®) certified packaging manufacturer (such as GWP), it allows you to add the relevant FSC packaging logos to your boxes, wraps, inserts and more.
+If you work with an FSC® (Forest Stewardship Council®) certified packaging manufacturer – such as us here at GWP – you can add the FSC logo to your boxes, wraps, inserts and more.

-And using FSC on packaging has a number of benefits – everything from showing your business’ green credentials, helping the environment, and attracting new customers.
+Using applicable FSC logos on your packaging has several benefits, including showing your business’s green credentials, helping the environment, and attracting new customers.

 But how do you use the FSC packaging logos?
 And maximise their effectiveness?

-There are a number of compelling reasons to use the logos and trademarks associated with FSC on corrugated packaging that your business uses.
+There are several compelling reasons to use the logos and trademarks associated with FSC on your business’s corrugated packaging.

-It highlights how your business is looking to be sustainable.
-It can enhance your CSR / Corporate Social responsibility credentials (FSC provides support for small holders and indigenous people).
+Doing so highlights how your business is looking to be sustainable.
+It can enhance your sustainability credentials (as FSC provides support for smallholders and indigenous people).
 And ultimately, it shows that your business is taking its environmental responsibilities seriously.

-This directly translates into consumer confidence in your brand and business, helping both sales and customer loyalty.
+Using FSC logos on your packaging directly increases consumer confidence in your brand and business, helping sales and customer loyalty.

-If you are still not convinced, then please read this article on why your business should use FSC cardboard boxes.
+If you are still not convinced, this article details all of the reasons why your business should use FSC cardboard boxes.

-Where / how can FSC packaging logos be used?
+Where and how can FSC packaging logos be used?

-Well, if you have specifically requested FSC certified packaging from GWP, then it allows you to use the logos and trademarks in the following ways
+If you have specifically requested FSC-certified packaging from your packaging supplier, you can use the logos and trademarks in the following ways.

 - Printed directly onto your packaging

-- Printed onto labels which can then be affixed to your packaging
+- Printed onto labels, which you can then affix to your packaging

-This latter option can be particularly useful if you already have printing plates, and do not wish to purchase new ones for adding the logo during your print runs.
+This latter option can be particularly useful if you already have printing plates and do not wish to purchase new ones to add the logo during your print runs.

-Please note however that whichever method you choose from above, the guidelines set out on the rest of this page (and in the full branding guideline documents) must be adhered to.
+Please note, however, that whichever method you choose, you must still adhere to the guidelines on the rest of this page (and in the full branding guideline documents).

-The artwork must also be approved by the FSC before your transit, postal or ecommerce boxes can be printed with FSC logos / trademarks / details.
+The FSC must also approve the artwork before your supplier can print your transit, postal or eCommerce boxes with FSC logos, trademarks and other details.

-GWP will be happy to assist with all stages of this process.
+At GWP, we are happy to assist at all stages of this process.

 Using FSC logo on other media

-Choosing to use FSC packaging supplied by GWP also allows you to apply for a promotional license directly with the Forest Stewardship Council.
+Choosing to use FSC packaging also allows you to apply for a promotional license directly with the Forest Stewardship Council.

-This would then allow you to use the FSC logo on not only your packaging, but also:
+Doing so allows you to use the FSC logo on not only your packaging but also:

-Please note that there is a fee associated with the FSC promotional license, and that all logo / trademark use must be approved by FSC prior to publication.
+Please note that a fee is associated with the FSC promotional license, and FSC must approve all logo/trademark use before publication.

-Please speak with a member of the team here at GWP for further information, or alternatively you can read more regarding the promotional license at fsc.org/en/promote-with-fsc
+Please speak with a member of the team here at GWP for further information, or find more details at fsc.org/en/promote-with-fsc

-Before getting started, it is important to recognise the different elements of the FSC logo that will be used on your packaging, alongside the various options / elements.
+Before getting started, it is essential to recognise the different elements of the FSC logo used on your packaging and the various options.

 A

-Please note however that use of the Mobius loop with percentage figure can cause problems with changes in material (due to shortages, grades becoming unavailable etc.).
-In scenarios such as this, there may be a requirement to remove the FSC logo or to purchase new printing plates for subsequent print runs.
+Please note, however, that using the Mobius loop with a percentage figure can cause problems with changes in material (due to shortages, grades becoming unavailable, etc.).
+In scenarios like this, you may need to remove the FSC logo or purchase new printing plates for subsequent print runs.
 GWP recommends leaving this element off when creating your artwork.

 B

 Registered trademark symbol: Either ® or ™ depending on the registration status in the country/countries where the products are to be distributed.
-For GWP’s UK customers, the ® should be used
+For UK businesses, the ® should be used.

 C